milvus-io/milvus/CONTRIBUTING.md

 ## Coding Style

 Keeping a consistent style for code, code comments, commit messages, and PR descriptions will greatly accelerate your PR review process.
 We highly recommend you refer to and comply to the following style guides when you put together your pull requests:

-### Go
+### Golang coding style
 - Coding style: refer to the [Effictive Go Style Guide](https://golang.org/doc/effective_go)

 We also use `golangci-lint` to perform code check.
 Run the following command before submit your pull request and make sure there is no issue reported: